Deep Space 845se55 July 2008

 R58 Provides some protection for the auxiliary small power

-under the psu chassis.
-This 1 watt resistor will burn out if the auxiliary transformer is
+This 1W resistor will burn out if the auxiliary transformer is

 845 Anode fuses, There are two 0.5A slow blow 3AG fuses

 bottom of R36 and each 845 anode in case the anode current exceeds

 I have had to repair very many "good" hi-end brand amplifiers that

 poor design, or through mishap caused by owners, or malfunctioning

 speakers etc, etc, etc.

 To avoid smoke in the listening lounge room, and collateral damage

 most amp makers do fit a couple of fuses, but they are often

-0.2A which encourages a faulty amp to burn the
+0.2A which encourages a faulty amp to burn the house down.

-the amp and prevent fuses blowing.
+prevent fuses blowing.

 and apart from the mains fuse

 notorious for not holding a fuse firmly

 Fitting new soldered-in fuses is a painful exercise requiring a

 gradual unwanted increase in

-the idling dc current

-in each output tube.
+the idling dc current flow in each output tube.
 This current is

 and it is controlled by the voltage between the grid and cathode.